 - and settings

 Firefox comes with two-level security.
 You get Standard Enhanced Tracking Protection enabled, which blocks social media trackers, cross-site tracking, and crypto miners.
-The standard protection does break the site’s layout.
+The standard protection does not break the site’s layout.

 The Strict Enhanced Tracking Protection comes with total cookie protection, which blocks all third-party cookies and gives each website its own cookie jar.

-On the other hand, Brave also comes with Standard Protection, which warns about any dangerous events when they happen and checks for the unsafe URLs.
+On the other hand, Brave also comes with Standard Protection, which warns about any dangerous events when they happen and checks for unsafe URLs.